-For residents in St. Genevieve, MO, TMD-related jaw pain can make it challenging to enjoy daily activities, from eating to sleeping comfortably.
+For residents in St. Genevieve, MO, jaw pain related to TMD can interfere with everything from enjoying a meal to getting a good night’s sleep.
 At Axes Physical Therapy, our St. Genevieve, MO physical therapists offer personalized TMD treatment aimed at relieving pain and helping patients get back to their daily lives with ease.
 Our TMJ therapy is available at our Ballwin, MO location located just off Manchester/HWY 141.
 Feel free to reach out online, schedule an appointment, or call our Ballwin location at (636) 493-8642 to begin your treatment.

 What Is Temporomandibular Joint Dysfunction (TMD)?